pxai/fjs/document/content/functionaljs.md

 ## Objects
 As we said, when JavaScripts deals with lists of data it uses arrays.
 And most of the time those arrays contain objects.
 Both arrays and objects can be nested in many ways.

-¿Do you also need to manipulate objects in a simple and immutable way?
+Do you also need to manipulate objects in a simple and immutable way?
 Spread operator and destructuring come to the rescue.
 Well, to be honest, they don’t guarantee immutability as we’ll see in the cloning section.
 But spread and destructuring will work well enough for flat simple objects.

 ### Adding elements
 Let’s start with a fictional character with a couple of attributes, Spread operator allows us to add new attributes:
 ```JavaScript